-Other highlights include some amazing art, great music (for all tastes), dance galore, fun charity events and of course, the usual markets.
+Other highlights include some amazing art, great music (including the start of Malaga Jazz Festival), dance galore, architectural celebrations and of course, the usual markets.
 Read our guide to the best things to do in Malaga in October.

 Public holiday in Malaga

-Quick heads-up: Thursday 12 October is a public holiday in Spain.
-Banks, businesses and shops will be closed all day in Malaga, but expect to find cafés, bars and restaurants open as usual.
+Quick heads-up: Friday 12 October is a public holiday in Spain and Malaga.
+Banks,businesses and some small shops will be closed all day in Malaga, but expect to find most large shops cafés, bars and restaurants open as usual.
 The same applies to museums and monuments.
 Some will close early – for example, the Museum of Malaga closes at 3pm.

 The autumn in Spain is packed with public holidays 🙂 For more information, read our dedicated post here.

 One of the biggest musical events in Malaga takes place between 29 October and 4 November.
 This year’s Jazz Festival is the 32nd edition and as usual, has a star-studded line-up.
 You can read the full details here.

 Other jazz events are happening around the city this month.
 See below for more details.

 Top tip – book ahead for all jazz concerts because they sell out fast!

 Coinciding with World Architecture Day on the first Monday in October, the Malaga Architects Association has organised a week of events in Malaga.
 Highlights include: